King Meets Representatives Of Major International Companies

-Amman, May (Petra) His Majesty King Abdullah II on Tuesday met with representatives of international companies to discuss investment opportunities and economic cooperation.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah on Tuesday met with representatives of international companies to discuss investment opportunities and economic cooperation.

-During the meeting, attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II, His Majesty stressed that Jordan's stable business environment and qualified talents have strengthened its ability to attract investments.
+During the meeting, attended by HRH Crown Prince Hussein, His Majesty stressed that Jordan's stable business environment and qualified talents have strengthened its ability to attract investments, according to a Royal Court statement.

 The King highlighted the success achieved by leading international companies in Jordan, such as Amazon and Cisco, noting the importance of capitalising on available investment opportunities.

-His Majesty also highlighted plans to empower youth to meet labour market needs, by offering new vocational and academic courses.
+His Majesty also highlighted plans to empower youth to meet labour market needs, by offering new vocational and academic courses, the statement said.

 Members of the delegation, which represents seven international companies, commended Jordan's efforts to attract investments and improve the business environment as part of its Economic Modernisation Vision.